-The most recent version of these upgrade blockers is titled Block Install macOS Monterey (version) and includes the following features.
+The most recent version of these upgrade blockers is titled Block Install macOS Ventura (version) and includes the following features.

-- Addigy's proprietary utility prevents the Install macOS Monterey.app from running by removing the app's ability to execute at any level.
+- Addigy's proprietary utility prevents the Install macOS Ventura.app from running by removing the app's ability to execute at any level.

 - In the case where the file permissions are granted and the app is opened simultaneously, the process of the install app is killed, a badge notification is presented to the user to explain the occurrence, and an email or ticket is sent to the Addigy partner according to their ticketing integrations or support email settings.

 - Any Install macOS Ventura.app or Beta app found on the device will be removed when the software runs as part of the policy, about every thirty minutes.

 - If able to, Badge notifications from Apple that prompt the user to upgrade will be suppressed.

 - Automatic download of macOS updates will be disabled.

 - Automatic install of macOS updates will be disabled (except for critical updates).

 Adding the Blocker to Your Policies

 When you're ready to begin blocking a major OS upgrade, head over to the Catalog > Public Library.

 We always recommend using the most up-to-date versions of our blocking software!

-Don't forget to go to Deploy Changes to confirm the addition to your policy.
-And, that's it!
+Just Confirm the addition after clicking Add to Policy and that's it!
 You're ready to start blocking a major upgrade from Addigy.